ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please provide extended public key on the ledger device ***
 ```

-Now the command ask the user to authorize the ledger to provide public key.
+Now the command ask the user to authorize the Ledger to provide public key.

 This activates a `Provide Extended Public Key` window on the Ledger.
 Navigate to the Ledger's
-`Accept` window by using the ledger's right button, and then authorize the request by pressing both
+`Accept` window by using the Ledger's right button, and then authorize the request by pressing both
 left and right buttons.

 ```text